aqaPayam/NakhBot/README.md

 A new person can open the bot and either browse as a Guest or sign up as a User.

+On first `/start`, the system creates a persistent guest-level user record.

+For a new Telegram user, the system creates:

+- User
+- TelegramIdentity
+- Account with state `guest`
+- UserSettings with default values
+- GuestPreviewCounter with `preview_count = 0` and `limit_count = 10`

+Guest mode is not an anonymous temporary session.

+Guest preview limits are tied to the Telegram identity/user and are permanent.

 Guest rules:

 - Guest can only see profile previews.